sauddy/Generative_Image_Augmentation/README.md

-### 1. Generate synthetic images of protoplanetary disks hosting exoplanets using Generative modeling:
+### 1. Generate synthetic images of protoplanetary disks (PPDs) hosting exoplanets using Generative modeling:
 a.
-We train a Generative Adversarial Network to generate new images
+We train a Generative Adversarial Network(GAN) to generate new images of PPDs

 b.
 We train a Diffusion model to generate new images